Analyzing the Roles of Language and Vision in Learning from Limited Data: Background

 It may seem counterintuitive that without visual inputs, language alone could come close to understanding images.
-However, as mentioned earlier, studies with congenitally blind individuals show that they have a similar understanding of many visual concepts to sighted individuals \citep{kim2021shared,kerr1983role, aleman2001visual, zimler1983imagery, connolly2007effect}.
+However, as mentioned earlier, congenitally blind individuals demonstrate a similar understanding of many visual concepts to sighted individuals \citep{kim2021shared,kerr1983role, aleman2001visual, zimler1983imagery, connolly2007effect}.
 This suggests that there is potential to use linguistic descriptions to build accurate representations of visual input.

-Additionally, recent work suggests that purely text-based LLMs correspond well with humans in their representations of a variety of sensory domains such as taste, color, and timbre \citep{marjieh2023language}.
-Looking beyond perception, \citet{marjieh2022predicting} and \citet{marjieh2022words} show that LLM similarity judgments of text descriptions from images, videos, or audio files are highly correlated with human similarity judgments of the original stimuli.
-These findings suggest that text is sufficient to give LLMs not only an understanding of the basic sensory inputs that underlie our representation of the visual world, but also the ability to identify similar images or videos from text descriptions alone.
-Based on these results, we hypothesize that language may play a substantial role in visual understanding.
+Additionally, recent work suggests that purely text-based LLMs create representations that correspond well with those of humans in settings that range from sensory domains such as taste, color, and timbre \citep{marjieh2023language}, image/video/audio representations \citep{marjieh2022predicting, marjieh2022words}, and even abstract concepts \citep{xu2023does}.
+These findings suggest that text is sufficient to give LLMs an understanding of the basic sensory inputs, visual similarity, and abstract concept associations that underlie our representation of the world.
+Based on these results, we hypothesize that language may play a substantial role in visual understanding; we extend these works by moving beyond representational similarity and into visual understanding to explore this hypothesis.